 Christian converts either from Buddhism or ethnic religions need to keep their faith secret.
 If discovered, village elders and their assistants threaten Christians with expulsion.
 Many Lao believe that they are protected by phi (spirits) and fear offending the spirits.
-Christians are given a deadline to recant and not doom the village.
+Christians are given a deadline to recant in order not to doom the village.
 They are put under pressure, and if this does not work, Christians are violently expelled.